DeepanChakravarthiPadmanabhan/DeepNut_A_Finding_Nemo_Task/README.md

 The project is done for the subject 'Computer Vision' Winter semester 2019 at Hochschule Bonn-Rhein-Sieg.

-A extensive paper on the project work is provided [here](DeepNut-CV2019.pdf).
+An extensive paper on the project work is provided [here](DeepNut-CV2019.pdf).

 ### Abstract